JanneMattila/azure-firewall-demo/README.md

 - `3-on-premises` contains rules specific to on-premises network connectivity
 - `4-spoke` contains rules that you need to implement as spoke specific

-Centralized firewall team to would maintain these rules:
+Centralized firewall team would maintain these rules:

 - `1-common`
 - `2-vnet`